What really works (and what doesn’t)

 Divorce without a plan leads to overwhelm, uncertainty,

-and stalled decision-making when clarity is needed most.
+and stalled decision-making when informed decision making is needed most.

 The "My Name is Still on the Loan" Myth